Straight Facts – Can Meloxicam Get You High? | Conifer Park

 In conclusion, while meloxicam itself is not an addictive substance, misuse and abuse of the medication can occur.
 It is crucial to use meloxicam as directed and seek medical advice if you have any concerns or notice signs of abuse.

 Abusing meloxicam, a nonsteroidal anti-inflammatory drug (NSAID), can lead to various risks and potential harmful effects.
-It's important to understand the potential short-term and long-term consequences associated with meloxicam abuse.
+While some may wonder, "can meloxicam get you high?" it's important to understand the potential short-term and long-term consequences associated with meloxicam abuse.

 While meloxicam is generally considered safe when used appropriately, misuse or abuse of the drug can result in several short-term effects.
 These effects may include: